Dzsodie/quiz_app/README.md

      "answer": 2
     }
     ```
 - View results at `/quiz/results`.
-Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.
 - Get statistics at `/quiz/stats`.
-Add `Content-Type : application/json` to the headers if it is missing.
 The same username and password should be added to the basic authentication.

 ## API Documentation